scriptographers/CS254-Assignment-4/README.txt

 Q2:
-    report.pdf : Contains the Truth table and the Karnaugh map working for minimized expression (for all 3 variables) TwoByOneMux.vhd : 2x1 MUX using structural modelling CompL.vhd : Sub-component to compute 'l', made using 2x1 MUXes only CompG.vhd : Sub-component to compute 'g', made using 2x1 MUXes only CompE.vhd : Sub-component to compute 'e', made using 2x1 MUXes only FourbitComp.vhd : 2-bit comparator made using the above components waveform.jpg : The simulation results
+    report.pdf : Contains the Truth table and the Karnaugh map working for minimized expression (for all 3 variables) TwoByOneMux.vhd : 2x1 MUX using structural modelling CompL.vhd : Sub-component to compute 'l' made from the ROBDD using only 2x1 muxes CompG.vhd : Sub-component to compute 'g' made from the ROBDD using only 2x1 muxes CompE.vhd : Sub-component to compute 'e' made from the ROBDD using only 2x1 muxes FourbitComp.vhd : 2-bit comparator made using the above components waveform.jpg : The simulation results